noumanshoaib/dota-gsi/README.md

 ## Setting up the projects

+Clone the project into your local.

 ### Running using docker

 The project has been shipped with docker-compose.yml file, which can run the both services backend and frontend in one command.

-To set up the both projects
+To set up the both project,  In the main directory run the below.

 ```
 docker-compose up